November 15, 2009

 MiniGOLF: 36 Holes Plus

-Online: The online version has the first nine holes from each of the two courses (plus each course's bonus hole).
+Online: I now have two online versions (short and full), because the full version is about 100K longer.
+The short version has the first nine holes from each of the two courses (plus each course's bonus hole); the long version has everything.

 MiniGOLF (original version)